 This bulletin is not intended to answer all ARP questions governments may have.
-At this point in time, the Auditor of State understands there are more questions than answers, such as: Will the Uniform Guidance Act apply?
+At this point in time, the Auditor of State understands there are that as entities review Treasury's guidance, more questions may arise than answers, such as: Will the Uniform Guidance Act apply?
 What is a negative economic impact?
 Can funding be used for any infrastructure project, even if unrelated to the pandemic?
 What is the formula calculation for determining lost revenue and subsequent allocation of lost revenue funding?
 AOS is advocating for the U.S. Department of Treasury to urgently provide answers to these questions and more.
 AOS will continue to provide updated guidance on its COVID-19 Resources webpage as more information becomes available.